splorp/npds-tracker-server/readme.txt

 -----------------------------------------------------------

-The HTML template file (template.html) can use the following pseudo XML tags:
+The HTML template (```template.html```) can use the following pseudo-SGML tags to insert various bits of information into the page.

 <hit-counter/>

 	The number of hits since last restart

 <http-doc/>

-	What comes after the GET (usually ‘/’)
+	What comes after the GET (usually “/”)

 <last-validation/>

 	The date and time of the last validation or “Validation is in progress.”

 <meta-refresh/>

-	The meta-HTTP equiv refresh line (remark: the refresh line is sent in the HTTP headers)
+	The meta element containing the http-equiv="refresh" value

 <servers/>

 	The list of NPDS servers formatted as a table

 <server-counter/>

 	The number of registered NPDS servers

 <stylesheet/>

 	Inserts the stylesheet as specified in npdstracker.ini (default: template.css)

 <trackerHost/>

 	The URL of the host site or server as specified in npdstracker.ini

 <trackerName/>

 	The name of the host site or server as specified in npdstracker.ini

 <url/>

-	The URL of this server (used reading the host header, useful for W3C syntax check button)
+	The URL of this server, obtained by reading the HTTP header

 <validate-time/>

 	The time (in minutes) between validations

 <version/>

 	The current version of the tracker software